 The west branch of the trail alignment will generally follow the top of the ridge, which was typically gently sloping to the northeast with gradients on the order of 10H:1V or flatter.
 The west branch of the trail crossed slopes with gradients up to about 3H:1V where it extended west of the ridge top.
 A portion of the west branch followed a 'skid road' which was likely constructed during previous logging activities.
 Vegetation along the west branch generally consisted of cedar and fir trees with fern and blackberry underbrush.
 A significant number of trees had been cut and felled along the southern and central portions of the proposed trail alignment.
-The northern portion of the proposed west branch of the placeber.
+The northern portion of the proposed west branch of the proposed trail alignment was within the PGE/BPA powerline easement, which was densely vegetated with blackberry bushes.

-The east branch of the trail alignment traversed the east face of the ridge, and crossed slopes with gradients up to about $2\frac{1}{2}$ H:1V.
+The east branch of the trail alignment traversed the east face of the ridge, and crossed slopes with gradients up to about 21⁄2H:1V.
 Vegetation along the west branch generally consisted of cedar and fir trees with fern and blackberry underbrush and a significant number of downed trees.